GCC15/bilibili-captcha/README.md

 captcha_recognizer.py:

-This module is designed to recognize the images (the return of imread function in matplotlib.image) from a particular captcha source (derived class of HttpCaptchaProvider).
+This module is designed to recognize the images (the return of imread function in matplotlib.image) from a particular CAPTCHA source (derived class of HttpCaptchaProvider).
 The steps to recognize an image are

 1. Noise reduction